AlaaElshorbagy/FakeNewsDetector/README.md

 # Sarcasm / Fake News Detector

 ## Objective:
 Build an AI-powered system to be able to detect Sarcasm or Fake News from text content, to be more specific news headlines.
-This will be a binary classification problem leveraging NLP & Deep Learning for NLP.
+This will be a binary classification problem leveraging NLP & Deep Learning for NLP, Transfer Learning.

 ## The dataset